 The county of Northamptonshire covers an area of 913 square miles and has an estimated population of over 755,000 people.
 It is the southern-most county in the East Midlands region and its most populated towns are Northampton, Kettering, Corby and Wellingborough.
 There has been a notable increase in population in recent years with some major new housing development projects and more to come.

-The county is currently serviced by seven borough/district councils, but these are proposed to be consolidated into two unitary authorities in the near future.
+The county was serviced by seven borough/district councils for the 2020/21 financial year but these are now consolidated into two unitary authorities with a vesting day of 1st April 2021.

 THE CHIEF CONSTABLE'S STRATEGIC PLAN